StateVoicesNational/Spoke/docs/EXPLANATION-end-to-end-tests.md

 ## Jest / Jasmine

-Jest is the test runner which locates, runs and summarizes the tests.
+**Jest** is the test runner which locates, runs and summarizes the tests.

 Reference: [Jest 22.4 docs](http://jestjs.io/docs/en/22.4/getting-started)

-Jasmine is the test syntax used by many test harnesses including Jest.
+**Jasmine** is the BDD test framework used by many test harnesses including Jest.

-Example of a jasmine block:
+Example of a Jasmine block:
 ```
 describe('test description', () => {
   it('step description', async () => {